mybest

 The Dyson's Filter Is Cleaned When You Dump the Waste, Making Maintenance a Breeze

 Most cordless vacuum cleaners use a cyclone filter.
-Unlike those that use paper bags, you don’t have to buy and replace any disposable products, but you have to clean the filter.
+Unlike those that use paper bags, you don’t have to buy or replace any disposable products, but you do have to clean the filter.
 We can divide these filters into those that are in the cyclone cylinder itself, and exhaust filters.

 We’ve established that Dyson produces excellent vacuum cleaners, but which Dyson is the best choice?
 Let’s look at the two most popular models, compare them, and discuss who they’re best for.